 There are many places around Plitvice where you can explore the unscathed beauty of the National Park region by riding a horse under the watchful eyes of shepherd dogs and a trainer.
 My horse trainer, Andrej, had spent 10 years at the Ranch Equus Igni in Rakovica taking care of 12 beautiful horses.
 Here you can choose to ride from 1 hour to a full day.
 The horses are well taken care of and are a beauty to ride.

-Price starts at 200 HRK (27€).
+The price starts at 200 HRK (27€).
 For more info, check Horse Riding Croatia

 3. Explore virgin forests and abandoned villages by Quad Biking

-Croatia, like many countries, is facing a problem of villages getting abandoned.
+Croatia, like many countries, is facing the problem of villages getting abandoned.
 Youth are moving to cities in search of better work opportunities and old people can’t keep them alive for long.
 But thanks to people like Branko Sokač, an ex-army person and renowned hunter, who are creating sustainable tourism opportunities for their kids and other youth in the area by running an Airbnb and adventure company.

-He along with his wife Sonja and kids provide you an unforgettable experience of exploring the real offbeat Croatia by taking you on Quad bike through abandoned villages, virgin forests and rolling hills from where you can enjoy the panoramic views of the entire valley.
+He along with his wife Sonja and kids provide you with an unforgettable experience of exploring the real offbeat Croatia by taking you on Quad bike through abandoned villages, virgin forests and rolling hills from where you can enjoy the panoramic views of the entire valley.
 On the way, he makes many stops to tell you the history and cultural relevance of the place.

 And, even makes you taste the wild berries and fruits, which only an expert like him can spot who have learned the techniques to survive in extreme conditions under his military training.
 And, once you return home you are treated with a variety of homemade jams, homemade cheese, and cured meat cuts.
 Besides Quad biking, he also offers activities like horseback riding, cycling, hunting, rafting, fly-fishing, kayaking and other activities.